 When interest rate products are invested in securities issued by private issuers, the potential risk of the deterioration of the issuer's standing may negatively impact the price of the security.
-Consequently, the Fund NAV may decrease.

 Moreover, subscribers are advised that investing in low or unrated (high-yield) securities involves increased credit risk which may lower the NAV of the mutual fund.